The computational complexity of knot genus in a fixed 3-manifold: Main Theorems

 Therefore, we are looking to find the minimum $m_F$ of the linear functional $\alpha_1 + \cdots + \alpha_s$ under the conditions

 i) $\alpha_i \in \mathbb{R}_{\geq 0}$, $\beta_i \in \mathbb{R}$, $\gamma_i \in \mathbb{Z}$;

 ii) $(1)=(2)$ (by which we mean putting the right hand sides of the equations equal) and $(3)$.

-Since $K$ is homologically trivial, there is a solution to this system of constraints.
-Hence, as explained in Section \ref{SubSec:MixedIntegerProg}, there is a solution where $\sum_i C_{\mathrm{dig}}(\alpha_i)$ is bounded above by a polynomial function of the number of real variables, the number of equations and the number of bits encoding the coefficients of the linear constraints.
-Hence, $m_F$ is bounded above by a polynomial function of $c$.
+As explained in Section \ref{SubSec:MixedIntegerProg}, since the number $b$ of integer variables is fixed, for each facet we can verify whether the above equations have a solution, in time that is bounded above by a polynomial function of the number of real variables, the number of equations and the number of bits encoding the coefficients of the linear constraints.
+Hence this can be done in time that is a polynomial function of $c$.
+Moreover, for each facet that the above equations have a solution, there is a solution where $\sum_i C_{\mathrm{dig}}(\alpha_i)$ is bounded above by a polynomial function of $c$.
+Hence, the number of digits of $m_F$ is bounded from above by a polynomial function of $c$.